eProsima/Fast-DDS/examples/cpp/dds/CustomPayloadPoolExample/README.md

 # Objetive

-This example has been developed to allow setting the endpoints payload pool from the DDS layer.
+This example has been developed to allow setting the endpoints' payload pool from the DDS layer.
 In that way, a custom payload pool is mandatory to be implemented, and passed to the endpoints in the publisher and subscriber implementations.

 # Launch